Somansh-Manchanda/Airline-Data-Transformation/README.md

 Years Covered: We're diving into the past from 1987 to 2008, exploring almost two decades of aviation history.
 It's like taking a trip back in time.

+The transformations applied below illustrate the optimization of airline data for advanced analytics.

+1. Create a DF(airlines_1987_to_2008) from this path Dataset Path : %fs ls dbfs:/databricks-datasets/asa/airlines/

+2. Create a PySpark Datatypes schema for the above DF
+3. View the dataframe
+4. Return count of records in dataframe
+5. Select the columns - Origin, Dest and Distance
+6. Filtering data with 'where' method, where Year = 2001
+7. Create a new dataframe (airlines_1987_to_2008_drop_DayofMonth) exluding dropped column (“DayofMonth”)
+8. Display new DataFrame
+9. Create column 'Weekend' and a new dataframe(AddNewColumn) and display
+10. Cast ActualElapsedTime column to integer and use printschema to verify
+11. Rename 'DepTime' to 'DepartureTime'
+12. Drop duplicate rows based on Year and Month and Create new df (Drop Rows)
+13. Display Sort by descending order for Year Column using sort()
+14. Group data according to Origin and returning count
+15. Group data according to dest and finding maximum value for each 'Dest'
+16. Write data in Delta format.